How to perform a monthly health check on your cat

 Bright and clear with no redness, swelling, weeping or discharge.

 Free of discharge.
 Check for lumps, bumps, swellings, and ulcers which don’t heal or unexplained bleeding.

 Mouth, teeth, and gums:

-Gums healthy looking and pink without receding, redness, bleeding or swelling.
-Check for signs of tartar around the gum line.
+Gums healthy-looking and pink without receding, redness along the gum line, bleeding or swelling.
+Check for signs of tartar, which is a cement-like deposit on the teeth.

 Check for lumps and bumps on the chin.
 A dirty appearing chin may be a sign your cat has feline acne.